nutanixdev/calm-dsl-lab-devmktg/contents/blueprints.rst

    .. note::

       HINT: To get started, follow the 3 steps below:
-      1. Initialize an example blueprint DSL: calm init bp
+      1. Update the Calm DSL cache then initialize an example blueprint using the DSL: calm init bp
       2. Create and validate the blueprint: calm create bp --file HelloBlueprint/blueprint.py
       3. Start an application using the blueprint: calm launch bp Hello --app_name HelloApp01 -i